startup subsidies featured photo

 Watch Real-World Examples:

-This video demonstrates how startups use these subsidies in Japan, with specific examples of the application process and requirements:
+This video demonstrates how startups successfully use subsidies in Japan, featuring specific examples of the application process and requirements:

 Specific Criteria for Obtaining Subsidies in Japan